hlm/DS03-ProgrammingAssignment1/README.md

 If you are using `make` from RStudio, it is even easier: just click on the **Build All** button on the **Build** tab.
-Similarly, you may clean your local repo, deleting the raw data, the result data and the generated documentation by, at the same tab in RStudio, clicking on **More** and then **Clean All**.
+Similarly, you may clean your local repo, deleting the raw data, the result data and the generated documentation by, at the same tab in RStudio, clicking on **More -> Clean All**.
 Its very common practice to **Clean and Rebuild**, so there is also a choice for that in the RStudio.

 After `make` is done you should be able to see the results as a text file in the working directory with a filename of `tidydata.txt`

 Please, note that the repository does not contain the raw data, but it does contain a script that downloads that for you.
-Also worth noting is that some files are generated dynamically, this includes the README.md you are reading and CodeBook.md.
+Also worth noting is that some files are generated dynamically, this includes the `README.md` you are reading and `CodeBook.md`.

 You can also run tasks individually, such as `make download` or `make analysis`, which are pretty self explanatory.

 Note that the downloaded zip file will be stored in a data subdirectory in the current project directory.
 The directory will be created if it does not exist.
-The expanded data files are going to be unzip in the current working directory, this behaviour can be changing by defining the `extractDir` variable in the `get_data.R` and `run_analysis.R` files.
+The expanded data files are going to be unzip in the current working directory, this behaviour can be changed by defining the `extractDir` variable in the `get_data.R` and `run_analysis.R` files.
 The download is around 60MB so depending on your internet connection speed, you may need to be patient with it.

 ## Running it manually